HarryPhoon/toolbox/doc/toolbox-run.1.md

 Run command inside a toolbox container for a different operating system RELEASE than the host.

+**--notty** **-n**

+Run command inside a toolbox container but do not allocate a tty.
+This is mostly useful for running commands from dmenu, rofi and so on.

 ## EXAMPLES

 ### Run ls inside a toolbox container using the default image matching the host OS